 Buy, Renovate, Rent, Refinance, Repeat (BRRRR)

 What about investors involved in the BRRRR strategies?
 Do they get the tax break?
-The answer is easy: It depends on your view of whether rental income is eligible for the tax break.
-From a tax perspective, BRRRR is just like any other rental, so it is treated the same as a regular buy and hold transaction.
-If your tax advisor interprets that regular rental income meets the definition for the 20% tax-free treatment, then the rental income from the BRRRR transactions will qualify as well.
+The answer is easy: it depends on your view of whether your regular rental income is eligible for the tax break.
+From the tax perspective, BRRR is just like any other rental so it is treated the same as a regular buy and hold transaction.
+So, if your regular rental income meets the eligibility requirements for the tax break, your BRRRR properties should as well.

 We have seen a significant increase in the number of investors involved in the short-term rental business.
 For the most part, we are also seeing significantly higher profits in short-term rentals as compared to traditional long-term rentals.
 In the short-term rental space, there are two potential tax treatments.
 If hotel-type services are provided to the guests (i.e. room service, food and beverage, daily cleaning, etc.), these may be treated as ordinary income for tax purposes.
 In this scenario, the income may generally qualify for the 20% tax-break.
 Most of the short-term rentals we see, however, do not provide these hotel-type services.
 In these cases, the income is treated the same way as regular long-term rentals.
-As such, whether it is eligible for the new tax break will just depend on your tax advisor’s interpretation of the eligibility of rental income.
+As such, whether it is eligible for the new tax break will just depend again on whether your regular rental income would qualify.

 Real Estate Agents & Brokers